More Interesting Info...

 It will be posted out as is in a large bubble mailer world wide except for the Australian states of WA and TAS where I am unable to send any cuttings.

-This is a great choice as an indoor plant and is famed world wide for its negative-ion, and bio-remediation properties.
+This species is a great choice as an indoor plant and is famed world wide for its negative-ion, and bio-remediation properties.

 It pumps out huge amounts of these negative ions which is kind of like how a flocculant works with cloudy water.